Skip to main content

 Humboldt Forum Berlin - Eastern facade © Foto: Sönke Schneidewind

-A new place for inspiration, action and exchanging ideas
+A place for inspiration, action and exchanging ideas

-What can visitors expect when they pass through one of the six massive entrance portals?
+What awaits visitors when they pass through one of the mighty portals?

-First of all, two large city squares, which are open to urban life: the large Schlüterhof and the Passage, a wide colonnaded path that runs right through the building.
+First of all, two large city squares that are open for urban life: the large Schlüterhof with Lebenswelten Bistro, Experience areas and visitBerlin Tourist Information, and the Passage, a wide colonnade path that runs right through the building.

-The interior of the Humboldt Forum opened in July 2021: An impressive foyer on the ground floor connects high-rise modern gallery walls with the reconstructed palace portal.
-This is where the “cosmographer”, a 17-metre-high media tower and quick-change artist, stands: it will not only radiate information, but can transform at any time into a gigantic art and light installation.
+The interior of the Humboldt Forum impresses at first glance: A wide foyer on the ground floor connects high-rise modern gallery walls with the reconstructed palace portal.
+Here stands the "Cosmograph", a 17 metre high media tower and quick-change artist: it not only radiates information, but can also mutate into a gigantic art and light installation at any time.

 Humboldt Forum Berlin, Foyer and Eosander Portal